-This baseball stadium is the oldest in the country, and relatively small, but has hosted numerous baseball, soccer, and hockey games, as well as religious and political rallies.
+This baseball stadium is the oldest in the country and relatively small but has hosted numerous baseball, soccer, hockey games, and religious and political rallies.

 When you’re done seeing Fenway, let’s head over to another cultural landmark in the city, albeit of a very different sort.

-This is a 10-minute train ride, but I suggest walking it for the same amount of time through the “Emerald Necklace,” which is a series of city parks.
+This is a 10-minute train ride, but I suggest walking it for the same amount of time through the “Emerald Necklace,” a series of city parks.

 Museum of Fine Arts Boston

-The Museum of Fine Arts Boston is one of the oldest in the country, and also one of the most comprehensive.
+The Museum of Fine Arts Boston is one of the oldest in the country and one of the most comprehensive.
 It houses 450,000 pieces of art, so I don’t think you’ll get through it all today!